-The Group contributes to several externally managed defined contribution superannuation plans, as well as unfunded defined benefit plan in Indonesia.
-The contributions are defined by the terms of each individual employee's employment and fully vest at the time the contributions are made.
+The Group contributes to externally managed defined contribution superannuation plans, as well as an unfunded defined benefit plan in Indonesia and a defined benefit plan in Thailand.
+The contributions are defined by the terms of each individual employee's employment.